JimLynchCodes/AngularJS-UGAT/README.md

 **Yes.** The first time that Billy Bob's backend starts acting fishy and your program breaks, you're going to drive yourself crazy not knowing if it's an issue with your code or his code.
 If you are using **anything** external to your client side code, why not set up a tests solely to ensure that the endpoint works as expected?

 <div name="Q5"></div>
 ### Q5.
-When should I NOT use the Testing Triplex?
+When should I NOT use UGAT?
-Triplex Testing is a long-term way of developing serious projects that are meant to eventually go into production and have real users.
-There is some set up and background knowledge required to correctly implement Triplex Testing.
-The only times you shouldn't use it are for throw-away test projects where you don't care about having buggy software, misunderstanding the stakeholders'requirements,or providing exactly the right functionality.
+UGAT is a long-term methodology for developing serious projects that are meant to eventually go into production and have real users.
+There is some set up and background knowledge required to correctly implement all of the various test types and test runners that go into it.
+The only times you shouldn't use UGAT are for throw-away test projects or prototypes where you don't care about having buggy software, misunderstanding the stakeholders'requirements,or providing exactly the right functionality.

 <div name="Q6"></div>
 ### Q6.
 Most Cucumber / BDD examples have a root level "features" folder.
 Why don't you follow this convention?